-My research uses a variety of types of seismic data to understand the structure of the crust and upper mantle, primarily in subduction zones.
-These results can provide valuable constraints on physical properties of the Earth that are needed to understand the behavior of subduction processes.
+My research uses a variety of types of seismic data to understand the structure of the crust and upper mantle, primarily in subduction zones and volcanic settings.
+These results can provide valuable constraints on physical properties of the Earth that are needed to understand the behavior of tectonic processes.
 Current research questions that I am interested in include:

 What are the technical challenges in using seismic data to study subduction zones and volcanoes and how can we address them?
 How do we most effectively use amphibious seismic data?